First Phase Group 2 v Algeria, Estadio Municipal El Molinón, Gijón, 16.06.1982

 [match report]

-While one could put the result down to the Germans underestimating their opponents and paying the price for their complacency, I’d instead focus on the Algerians’ magic shirts, something that to this day has not been touched upon.
-For what was the goalless first half, Les Fennecs sported one design of their green shirt, but on emerging from the dressing room for the second half they were seeing wearing a shirt with a completely different design and emblem.
+While one could put the result down to the Germans underestimating their opponents and paying the price for their complacency, one could instead focus on the Algerians’ magic shirts, something that to this day has not been touched upon.
+During the goalless first half, Les Fennecs sported one design of their green shirt, but on emerging from the dressing room for the second half they would be seen wearing a shirt with a completely different design and emblem.

-The shockwaves caused by the result against Algeria however was nothing compared to what was to follow.
+Derwall would be made to regret his earlier comments, but the shockwaves in German football caused by the defeat against Algeria would be nothing compared to what was to follow.

 Germany FR: Schumacher – Kaltz, Stielike, Kh.
 Förster, Briegel – Dremmler, Breitner, Magath (82.
 K. Fischer) – Kh.
 Rummenigge (c), Hrubesch, Littbarski